This article explains how to write more often and increase your daily or weekly word-count.

 If you’re having trouble, please don’t give up.

-In The Power of Habit,, author Charles Duhigg provides a simple but effective framework for creating habits.
+A daily writing practice takes time to develop.
+In The Power of Habit, professional writer Charles Duhigg provides a simple but effective framework for creating habits.
 He says that

 “Habits are a three-step loop- the cue, the routine, and the reward”